thinkSRS/srsgui/README.md

 to you Documents directory.

-Run rgagui.exe, click the menu/File/open config, and select the config file, "myrga.taskconfig" int the example directory.
-The line with 'name:' in the file shows up as the **rgagui** window title, the lines with 'inst:' are the instruments you will use, and lines with 'task:' show in the rgagui menu bar under the menu/Tasks.
+Run rgagui.exe, click the menu/File/open config, and select the config file, "myrga.taskconfig" in the example directory.

-Connect to an RGA, select a task and press run button from the tool bar.
+Connect to an RGA, from the menu/Control, and select a task and press run button from the tool bar.

-From terminal window, type 'dut.dir' to see available components, commands, methods.
+From the terminal window, type 'dut.dir' to see available components, commands, and methods.
 Type the following to see how it changes:

     dut.scan.dir
     dut.scan.initial_mass
     dut.scan.initial_mass = 10
     dut.scan.initial_mass

+Look through the Task config file to see how to organize instruments and tasks.
+In the file, the line with 'name:' appears as the **rgagui** window title, the lines with 'inst:' are the instruments you will use, and lines with 'task:' show in the rgagui menu bar under the menu/Tasks.

 Review the task files in the rga100/tasks directory to see how to a script written.

-Write your own tasks!!
+Write your own tasks for test and measurement!